-I am Tornike (born in 1996) and a guide from Georgia.
-I live in the capital, Tbilisi.
-I learned in German-Georgian school and currently I am a Psychology student in Ilia State University.
-Despite these facts I wouldn’t consider myself as a “city boy” at all.
-I have spent a serious time of my life really close to the nature.
-When I was a child, every year, my family went to our Village House in the west part of Georgia, where we stayed several months.
-Me, my relatives and our dog spent entire months running in the forests, fields and rivers, exploring new trails and spots.
+I am Tornike Matsaberidze, born in 1996, and I live in the capital, Tbilisi.
+I studied at the German-Georgian school and I am currently a psychology student at Ilia State University.
+Despite these facts, I would not consider myself a “city boy” at all.
+I spent a serious time of my life very close to nature.
+When I was little, every year my family went to our village home in western Georgia, where we stayed for several months.
+I, my family and our dog spent entire months running in the woods, fields and rivers exploring new trails and places.

-That must have been the reason why I love being in the nature so much.
-I have a big brother (2 years older) who was like a guide in developing my interests, we have a lot in common and that’s why we have a few small businesses together.
-I love extreme sports from the early age and like almost every extremal I can’t settle on one type of sport.
+That must be why I love being in nature.
+I have a 2-year older brother who was like a guide in developing my interests.
+We have a lot in common, which is why we have a few small businesses together.
+I have loved extreme sports since childhood, and as with almost any extremity, I cannot settle for one type of sport.

-I started Rock Climbing when I was 9, then there was backpacking, downhill mountain biking, enduro motor biking, Mountaineering, skiing and freeride skiing in particular, of course.
-One of the biggest reasons why I love these sports is that, it somehow connects you with other individuals in a very special way.
-I am really lucky that I have childhood friends with whom I can enjoy this amazing activities.
-I would definitely say that a big part of me is connected to my friends.
-Me and my friends are going out of the city on every occasion and spend the days in the maximum fun mode, possible.
+I started rock climbing when I was 9, and came backpacking, downhill mountain biking, enduro motorcycling, rock climbing, skiing and freeride skiing.
+One of the biggest reasons I love these sports is that it somehow connects you to other individuals.
+I am really lucky to have childhood friends with whom I can enjoy these great activities.
+I would definitely say a big part of me is connected to my friends.
+With my friends, I go out of town every chance we get.
+The days are always a mixture of active and relaxing.

-How was your first meeting with Ryce Travel?
+What was your first encounter with Ryce Travel like?

-Me and Peter have a mutual friend called Taylor.
+Peter (Hofman, ed) and I have a good friend named Taylor.
 Taylor is from the U.S. and also worked as a ski instructor in Gudauri.
-So when Peter was looking for a local guide in Georgia who could talk in English and could ski well, luckily Taylor recommended me.
-First we exchanged a few e-mails, where we made sure that we had same interests.
-And when Peter came to Georgia for a trip with a group of his friends we met in person to get to know each other.
-I was really excited about the future plans.
-Wit the first meeting I would consider the actual beginning of our tours.
-And from the beginning it was clear to me that the entire operation was going to go smoothly, and so it did.
+So when Peter was looking for a local guide in Georgia who could speak in English and ski well, Taylor happily recommended me.
+First, we exchanged a few emails, making sure we had the same goal.
+And when Peter came to Georgia for a trip with a group of friends, we met in person and I was very excited about future plans.
+The first meeting was actually the beginning of organizing trips.
+From the beginning it was clear to me that these would be fantastic trips.
+And they were.

-What did you think about organizing ski trips with Ryce Travel?
+How did you feel about organizing winter sports trips with Ryce Travel?

-When Peter suggested organizing ski trips in Georgia, I didn’t have to think about it at all.
-I was all aboard right from the beginning.
-I always had something like this in my mind.
-I like everything about it.
-I like road trips, I like skiing, I certainly enjoy powder skiing, I like meeting new people, I like organizing stuff (I even studied at Logistics Faculty, before switching to Psychology).
-Also few places that were going to be included in our tours are definitely one of my favourites.
-And also what’s really important for me is that I like the entire vision of Ryce Travel.
+When Peter suggested organizing ski trips to Georgia, I didn’t have to think about it at all.
+I was totally on board from the beginning.
+I always had something like this in my head.
+I like everything.
+I love road trips, I love skiing, I definitely enjoy powder skiing, I love meeting new people, I love organizing things (I even studied at the logistics faculty, before switching to psychology).
+Also, some of the places that would be included in our tours are definitely among my favorites.
+And what’s also really important to me is that I like the whole idea that Ryce Travel uses.
 The fact that we choose non-commercial activities and places.
-The fact that guests don’t have the exact program and are overwhelmed every minute.
-Friendly atmosphere and so on…
+The fact that guests do not have the exact program and are overwhelmed every minute, etc.

-What kind of work did you do before joining Ryce Travel?
+What did you do for work before joining Ryce Travel?

-Starting from my early teen age years, I tried to combine my interests to diffent kinds of jobs.
-For example when I was 16, I worked as a Rock Climbing instructor in the gym.
-During the University years I wanted to support myself, but I was also pretty sure that an office job was not for me.
-So three years ago I went to the Gudauri Ski Resort, got an International license and started working as a Ski Instructor.
-I also do other seasonal free-lance jobs like guiding and cone-picking from 30 meter high pine trees.
+From my early teens, I tried to match my interests with the different types of jobs.
+For example, when I was 16, I worked as a Rock Climbing Instructor in the gym.
+During the university years, I wanted to support myself, but I was also pretty sure that an office job was not for me.
+So three years ago I went to the ski resort of Gudauri, obtained an international license and started working as a ski instructor.
+I also do other seasonal freelance jobs, from guide to pine cone picker from 30-foot tall pines.

-Georgia is interesting for tourists because of it’s uniqueness in so many ways.
-Geographically, culturally, and very diverse climate.
-Including half-desert, tons of alpine zones and really high mountains Even subtropical areas where lemon trees grow in wild forests.
-The best way to explain why it is so interesting, is to come here and join the “I love Georgia” fan club yourself 😉
+Georgia is interesting to tourists because it is unique in so many ways.
+Geographically, culturally, with its climate including semi-desert, tundra, alpine meadows and really high mountains, and subtropics where lemon trees stand in wild forests.
+The best way to explain why it is interesting is to come here and join the “I love Georgia” fan club yourself 😉

 What is the state of tourism in Georgia?

-Tourism in Georgia develops pretty rapidly.
-But that is more in numbers than the quality.
-In my opinion Georgia is more orientated towards quantity rather than quality.
-For example, and I think this is a good example, the government wants to build ski lifts in other mountainous regions.
-Which in my opinion is oriented on quantity.
-For me it is more important have free spaces where people and animals can walk freely.
-Without disturbing each other.
-For example I obt for more ski touring instead of building ski resorts.
+Tourism in Georgia is developing quite rapidly.
+But that is more in numbers than in quality.
+I believe Georgia today is more focused on quantity than quality.
+For example, I don’t think it’s a good idea to build ski elevators in other mountainous regions.
+Which, in my opinion, is oriented toward quantity.
+For me, it is more important to leave a lot of space for people and animals.
+If we want to focus on skiing, we can probably start ski trips to develop.

-How can Ryce Travel contribute to the development of tourism?
+How can Ryce Travel contribute to tourism development?

-A good example that Ryce Travel helps to develop processes is the fact that a family in Goderdzi extends it’s business more confidently knowing that we are here next season too.
-Also we are always happy to tell certain business owners to improve their service levels.
-Ryce Travel has also many different ideas about georgia and it will definitely help tourism to make a small step forward.
+A good example that Ryce Travel is helping develop processes is that a family in Goderdzi is expanding its business with more confidence.
+Knowing that we will be here next season, too.
+We also like to tell certain business owners in which direction they can improve service.
+Ryce Travel also has many ideas about Georgia that are still in development.
+But they will certainly help tourism take a small step forward.

 This one is easy.
-There where many remarkable moments during our trips, for instance the first cat skiing day in Goderdzi.
-I will definitely remember amazing and unlimited snow we have skied.
-But the most remarkable moment was the last day of our last group this season.
-The snow was good, the weather was perfect and most importantly, literally everyone was full of happiness.
-I can still remember the weird and funny sounds of happy people in Goderdzi mountains that only we could hear.
+There were many remarkable moments during our travels, for example, the first catski day in Goderdzi.
+I will always remember the deep and unlimited snow we skied.
+But the most remarkable moment was the last day of our last group this season, the snow was good, the weather was perfect and everyone was full of happiness.
+I can still remember the strange and funny sounds coming from happy people in the Goderdzi Mountains.
+Only we could hear them.

 What dream do you have for Georgia?

-To be like Switzerland, would probably be the most expected answer from me.
-But no. Switzerland is great, but I want my Country to develop in it’s unique and individual way.
-The dream for my country is to be completely independant.
-United with all of the territories, that were taken from our not-loving northern neighbour.
-I want all of the new, middle and old generations to have the possibility to express themselves and show their maximum potential.
+My ultimate dream that my country would become like Switzerland is a standard response.
+But no. Switzerland is great, but I want my country to develop in its unique and individual way.
+The dream for my country is to be fully independent.
+United with the regions occupied by our non-loving northern neighbor.
+I want all new middle and old generations to have the opportunity to express themselves and show their maximum.